Lahiru-Sandaruwan/to-do-list/README.md

-# Wired2Perform Assignment: Spring Boot REST API for Todo List Management
+# Spring Boot REST API for Todo List Management

 This project implements a REST API for managing todo lists using Spring Boot.
 It adheres to recommended coding practices and utilizes the following technologies: